yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part6.markdown

 {%section%}
 {%column width=70% %}

 In this part of the tutorial we will introduce you to the transaction processing capabilities of XAP.
-The Spring Framework provides a transaction manager abstraction using the PlatformTransactionManager interface with several different built-in implementations, such as JDBC Data Source and JTA.
-XAP provides several implementations for Spring's PlatformTransactionManager, allowing you to use the XAP Distributed Transaction Manager and the Jini Distributed Transaction Manager.
-XAP can also be used within an XA transaction manager using JTA.
 {%endcolumn%}
 {%column width=20% %}
 <img src="/attachment_files/qsg/transaction.png" width="100" height="100">